fogel-j/mlb-stats-ai/README.md

 ## Usage

 Just ask ChatGPT and explore the possibilities.
 I've made a lot of API operations for exploring all types of statistics.

+## Known Issues

+OpenAI has nerfed GPTs so it's likely to give errors that I can't fix.
+You might get errors that the "ChatGPT can't connect to the API".
+My API is available 100% and is recognized in builder mode.

 ## More Info